mattermost/docs/source/boards/share-and-collaborate.rst

 | View                        |   X       |    X       |     X         |    X       |
 +-----------------------------+-----------+------------+---------------+------------+

 The level of access to a board is determined by a user’s assigned board role.
+Individual board membership always gets precedence, followed by highest (most permissive) group role.

 - **Admin**: Can modify the board, its contents, and its permissions.
 By default, board creators are also admins of the board.
 - **Editor**: Can modify the board and its contents.